-All full time students (8 or more credit hours) are automatically covered by Medical Expense Insurance when the full time registration fee is paid.
-Students are insured 24 hours a day during the policy period, including all school vacations, at home, on campus and while traveling.
-Coverage for the Fall semester ends on the first day of the Spring semester and Spring semester benefits end in August.
-Medical Expense Insurance Benefits are available to part time students who pay less than full time fees but are enrolled in at least three credit hours of class each semester.
+Coverage: All full fees students (8 or more credit hours) are automatically covered by the health insurance program when the full-time registration fee is paid.
+Students are insured at home or school, while traveling and during all vacation periods 24 hours a day during the policy period.
+Coverage for the Fall Semester begins on the first day of class and ends on the first day of the Spring Semester.
+Spring Semester benefits continue through August of that year.
+Student health insurance benefits are available to dependents and to part-time students who pay less than full-time fees but are enrolled in at least three credit hours of class each semester.

-Students not wishing to keep the medical expense coverage can apply for a refund of the insurance fee by filing a petition with the ASBSU student health insurance representative within 30 days from the beginning of the semester (see Academic Calendar in Class Schedule).

-The student representative's office is located in the Student Union, Room 218, (telephone 385-3863).
-Your representative will explain the program and claims procedures to you.
+Refund: Students not wishing to keep this insurance coverage can apply for a refund of the insurance fee by filing a petition with the ASBSU student health insurance representative within 10 days from the beginning of the semester (see posted dates).
+The student insurance representative's office is located in room 205 of the Administration Building, (telephone 385-3863) and should be consulted on the program and on claims procedures.

-The UNIVERSITY STUDENT HEALTH CENTER is a separate clinic and is not associated with the health insurance program.
-All Full-time students are eligible for medical assistance or service from the Health Center with or without the medical expense insurance.
+The STUDENT HEALTH CENTER is a separate program that is NOT connected with the health insurance.
+All full-time students are eligible for medical assistance or service from the Student Health Center with or without insurance.